 Cleaning Tips for Blinds & Shades

 With spring right around the corner – you may be realizing that your blinds could use a little TLC.
 Window treatments need occasional maintenance to keep them operating and looking their best.
-Blinds and shades only require light maintenance if you do it on a weekly basis.
-Don’t wait until the dust has accumulated.
+Shutters, shades and blinds only require light maintenance if you do it on a regular basis.
+Don’t wait until the dust gets “caked on”.

 Cleaning Tips for Blinds & Shades